 “Analyses of open‐ended responses about relationship experiences showed on‐off partners were less likely to report positives (e.g., love and understanding from partners) and more likely to report negatives (e.g., communication problems, uncertainty) than partners who had not broken up and renewed.
 Also, a greater number of renewals, the greater the negatives and the fewer the positives.
 (15)

-In non-science speak: people who stayed broken up gained more clarity, satisfaction, happiness, and peace in their lives than those who hooked up or rekindled things with an ex after their breakup.
-In fact, the latter had significantly worse moods and many more sour experiences in their future love life.
+In non-science speak: people who stayed broken up gained more clarity, satisfaction, happiness, and peace in their lives than those who hooked up or rekindled things with an ex.
+In fact, the latter had significantly worse moods and, on average, a greater number of painful experiences in their future love life.

 3. Even The Author Of The Largest Reconciliation Study Argues Against Reconciliation